-Over the past fifteen years, I have had the opportunity to work closely with CEOs of companies, both large ($1b+) and small (start-ups).
+Over the past fifteen years, Nadel Phelan has had the opportunity to work closely with CEOs of companies, both large ($1b+) and small (start-ups).
 While each CEO brings a unique set of characteristics to the table, there are some commonalities between those that are able to steer their companies to success (whether through organic growth, acquisition, or an IPO) and those that fall short of their potential.

-- Ability to focus on the vision and to communicate that vision to stakeholders.
+- Has the ability to focus on the vision and to communicate that vision to stakeholders.

-- Awareness of operational details, however, not involved with them.
+- Aware of operational details, however, not involved.

 - Hires strong management teams and supports their decisions.